openplanttools/imodeljs-apps/README.md

 28. Only display and allow to pass in the project, iModel, and drawing names.
 29. Maybe move the Menu button to the window menu or in the Toolbar in the Viewport.
 30. Add unified selection capability back into the tree *in progress* - Nick
-31. Pick which project to view. - Zach *mostly done*
+31. Pick which project to view. - Zach *in progress*
-32. Pick which drawing to view. - Zach *partially done*
+32. Pick which drawing to view. - Zach *in progress*
 33. Move dropdown boxes for project, iModel, and drawing selections to the header. - Zach *in progress*
-34. Move configuration.ts set-up into the Electron viewer instead. - Zach *ongoing*
+34. Move configuration.ts set-up into the Electron viewer instead. - Zach *in progress*
+35. In Production, fix the list of projects. - Zach *in progress*
+36. In Production, fix the briefcase id error (if this is not just a conncetion issue).

 ## Development Setup